Abra-Sena/MyMemory/README.md

 # MyMemory

-Memory Card Game is an android app that allows user to play the default memory game at three difficulty levels: Easy, Medium, and Hard.
+Memory Card Game is an android app that allows user to play the default memory game at four difficulty levels: Easy, Medium, Hard and Extreme.
 The game is over after all cards on the boards are flipped and have a match.
 User can create a custom game with images from their phone and play their created game.
 Cards are only displayed in portrait view while playing this game.